Chandralekha (1995 film)

 Chandralekha is a 1995 Indian Tamil-language romantic drama film, directed by Nambirajan.
 Starring Vijay and Vanitha Vijayakumar in her debut, the film revolves around an orthodox Brahmin girl falling in love with a Muslim boy, Rahim, but their families do not accept it.
 The lovers try to elope and are caught by militants in the forest.

-Chandralekha was released on 23 October 1995, during Diwali, and performed poorly at the box office, even though the songs were a hit.
+Chandralekha was released on 23 October 1995, during Diwali, and did not perform well at the box office.

 Plot

 Chandralekha, a sheltered girl from an orthodox Brahmin community, meets Rahim, a free-spirited Muslim boy, at a local bookstore, and the two form a strong connection.
 Rahim's friend Salima, who is secretly in love with Rahim, is disappointed to learn of his feelings for Chandralekha.
 Jealous, Salima confides in her older brother Jamal and asks for his assistance in securing Rahim's love for herself.

 Jamal and Mustafa, Rahim's older brother, plan to establish an engagement between Rahim and Salima without Rahim's knowledge.
-Believing that Rahim would eventually accept the engagement, they thought it was the best way to preserve family honor and preserve the social order.
+Believing that Rahim would eventually accept the engagement, they thought it was the best way to preserve family honour and preserve the social order.

 Rahim and Chandralekha's families discover their relationship and vehemently oppose it.
 Bound by the traditions and religious beliefs of their respective communities, they refuse to accept an interfaith marriage between a Brahmin and a Muslim.

 Rahim and Chandralekha decide to escape the disapproval of their families and elope.
 On their journey, Rahim and Chandralekha are captured in the forest by a group of militants.
 They are eventually freed by the police and return home.
 Meanwhile, Mustafa, moved by Rahim and Chandra's love, urges the families to accept the marriage.

 The pain over Rahim's rejection has pushed Salima to the brink of insanity.
 Overwhelmed by his sister's suffering, Jamal attacks and kills Rahim and Chandralekha.
 In her final moments of life Chandralekha expresses her wish to be buried beside Rahim.
 The policemen, who are present at the murder, shoot and kill Jamal.

-The people of the village honor Chandralekha's wish, burying Rahim and Chandralekha side by side.
+The people of the village honour Chandralekha's wish, burying Rahim and Chandralekha side by side.

 Production

 The film was shot in Delhi, Agra, Kulu Manali, and Talakonam.
+Before the filming of the song "Allah Un Unnai", Vijay refused to film due to being discontent over his costume, until his mother Shoba persuaded him.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The audio rights were acquired by Music Master Records and Pyramid Music.